Deinara/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 3.2 Serial connection
 *********************
 .. warning::
     The circuit inside will be exposed to mains voltage.
 Do not connect your device to the mains when flashing.
-Flashing this device via a serial connection will involve soldering and cutting through insulating heat-shrink tubing which will have to be replaced.
+Flashing this device via a serial connection will involve precarious soldering and cutting through insulating heat-shrink tubing which will have to be replaced.
 If you are uncomfortable with this, or are not confident around mains voltage, do not attempt to do this!
 Using the Tuya-convert method is preferred.

 1. Disconnect the device from mains voltage!
 2. Open the device.
 The plastic and aluminium halves can be separated by twisting the plastic part counter-clockwise.
 If you're okay with a few scuffs you can also use a screwdriver to seperate the two halves.